 As our strategic muscle has become more finely tuned and our review and reset process more mature; we have gradually honed our strategic plan to something that we can now express on one page.
-And our core elements – our moonshot, our purpose, our values and our brand promise have been captured in a beautifully simplistic graphic.
+And our core elements – our purpose, our vision, our values and our brand promise have been captured in a beautifully simplistic graphic.

 While our strategic thinking and implementation planning system has driven this, it is ultimately the people who bring strategy to life.
 Our team had been with us on the journey of making major business decisions based on our purpose; exiting team members who breached our values; and choosing to lose clients where there was a lack of alignment even when it meant taking a financial hit.
 Our team knows that the core elements of our strategy are not just pretty words, they are not just something to put on a wall, and not something that we only stick to when it is convenient.

 And so when we put everything on the table at our last strategy retreat, we had intense buy-in, robust discussion, lots of laughs and plenty of challenges.
 We are proud of the outcome, but also conscious of the words of Winston Churchill, ‘Success is not final’ – we will not stop challenging ourselves.

 My message for every small business out there … you don’t have to get it perfect the first time, but if you never start, you will never get there.
 So this is my encouragement to you to take the leap, and start flexing your strategic thinking, not matter how large or small your business is.
 If you want to talk further, reach out – we are always happy to share.